European Stocks Drift Lower With U.S. Markets Shut

 By Avantika Chilkoti

-European stocks fell Friday, with trading volumes down as American markets were shut for the Independence Day holiday and investors took stock of a surge in coronavirus infections in the U.S. that could impede the global economic recovery.
+European stocks fell Friday, with investors taking stock of a surge in coronavirus infections in the U.S. that could impede the global economic recovery.

-The pan-continental Stoxx Europe 600 declined 0.9%.
+The pan-continental Stoxx Europe 600 declined 0.8%, curtailing its advance this week to just under 2%.
 In Asia, most major equity benchmarks closed higher.
+Trading volumes were down as American markets were shut for the Independence Day holiday.

-U.S. stock futures wobbled, with contracts linked to the Dow Jones Industrial Average ticking down 0.4%.
-The gauge for blue-chips stocks ended the week up 3.3% ahead of the Fourth of July holiday.
+U.S. stock futures wobbled, with contracts linked to the Dow Jones Industrial Average ticking down 0.6%.
+The gauge for blue-chips stocks ended the week up 3.3% ahead of the Fourth of July weekend.
+The broader S&P 500 climbed 4% for its best weekly performance in four, while growth stocks propelled the tech-heavy Nasdaq Composite up 4.6%.

-New daily infections in the U.S. passed 50,000 for the first time earlier this week, marking a single-day record, according to data out Thursday.
-Texas authorities changed course and required face coverings in most public settings as the state's coronavirus crisis worsened.
-The resurgence of cases has led to calls for caution and cancellations of festivities, and beaches in parts of Florida and California have been closed for the holiday weekend.
+Coronavirus cases in the U.S. rose to another single-day high, crossing 52,000 new infections on Thursday.
+The country's death toll topped 128,700, making the U.S. the worst-hit nation globally.
+The resurgence has led to calls for caution and cancellations of festivities, and beaches in parts of Florida and California have been closed for the holiday weekend.

 Investors are balancing worries about the rising infection level, which may prompt more stringent lockdowns and stall the economic recovery, with signs of a revival in business activity.
 Unemployment fell in the U.S. and the economy regained 4.8 million jobs in June, according to data released Thursday, but the recent surge in infections could throw that recovery off course.